thenorad/instavpn/README.md

 ![img](http://i.imgur.com/67dwCdA.png)
 ========

-## This project is deprecated!
-It will not work with next Ubuntu releases
+## This project is fork of InstaVPN!
+It will work with CentOS 7

 ### Requirements
-* Ubuntu 14.04
+* CentOS 7
 * 512 MB RAM

 ### Install